-As much as possible, each Item response should be selfcontained.
-However, responses to different Items might be mutually reinforcing.
+As much as possible, each item response should be self-contained.
+However, responses to different items also should be mutually reinforcing.
 It is appropriate to refer to the other responses rather than repeat information.
-In such cases, key process information should be given in the Item requesting this information.
-For example, workforce development and learning systems should be described in Item 5.1.
-Discussions about workforce development and learning elsewhere in your application would then reference but not repeat details given in your Item 5.1 response.
+In such cases, key process information should be given in the item requesting this information.
+For example, workforce development and learning systems should be described in item 5.2.
+Discussions about workforce development and learning elsewhere in your application would then reference but not repeat details given in your item 5.2 response.